 Hollyhock House was designed by America’s most important 20th-century architect, Frank Lloyd Wright.
 The house was commissioned by oil heiress and theatre producer Aline Barnsdall.
 It was built between 1919 and 1921.
 Aline Barnsdall was also a philanthropist and in 1927 gave the house and the surrounding twelve acres atop Olive Hill (now Barnsdall Park) to the City of Los Angeles as a memorial to her father Theodore.

 Hollyhock House is named for Barnsdall’s favorite flower – the hollyhock.
-Wright chose to create an abstract design of the flower which he then used comprehensively to create the unique decorative frieze elements that encircle the residence, inform the furniture and textiles, and even the floor plan.
-In 2012 Hollyhock House underwent an extensive restoration of the public rooms which are now open for visitors to tour.
-It is the only Frank Lloyd Wright residence in Los Angeles open to the public.
+Wright created stylized representations of the hollyhock plant throughout the house, which include the ornamental art stone, textiles, furniture, and striking art glass.
+In 2012, Hollyhock House underwent an extensive restoration of the public rooms, which reopened to visitors in 2015.
+Hollyhock House is the only Frank Lloyd Wright residence in Los Angeles open to the public.

 World Heritage List Inscription